marvinsiefke/osm-tile-proxy/README.md

 - `$browserTtl` The time to live of the tiles in the browser cache.
 Default: 86400 * 7 sec.
 (7 days).
 - `$tileserver` The url of the tiles in this format: `https://tile.openstreetmap.org/{z}/{x}/{y}.png` (also default).
 - `$storage` The directory of the file cache.
 Default: `cache/`

+### rateLimiter Class Options
+- `$durationInterval` The interval during which the hits are counted.
+Default: 60 seconds.
+- `$durationHardBan` The duration for any hard bans, e.g., in case of too many soft bans or invalid arguments.
+Default: 21600 seconds (6 hours).
+- `$maxHits` The allowed number of provided tiles per interval.
+Default: 500 hits.
+- `$maxSoftBans` The allowed number of soft bans.
+Default: 20 soft bans.

 ## Planned features
 - Vector tile support when the tileservers are ready :) According to the official osm blog it's already the year of the OpenStreetMap vector maps.